-David Haas is a Managing Director in the Dispute Consulting group and leads Stout’s Chicago Intellectual Property Practice.
+David Haas is a Managing Director in the Disputes, Compliance, & Investigations group and leads Stout’s Chicago Intellectual Property Practice.
 He has served as a damages expert witness in a wide array of litigation matters, including intellectual property (patent, trademark, trade secret, copyright, false advertising) and general commercial disputes.
 With a background in engineering (two degrees as well as prior work experience) and over 30 years of experience in intellectual property damages determination, David is uniquely skilled in his ability to understand and communicate damages concepts related to complex technology.
 He has testified in Federal District Court on over 20 occasions and has also testified in state court and in arbitrations on issues such as lost profits, reasonable royalties, unjust enrichment, price erosion, prejudgment interest, and other compensation topics, including determination of incremental costs, market share, and manufacturing and marketing capacity.

 In addition, David has experience in determining the value of intangible assets, including intellectual property, for a variety of purposes such as licensing, mergers and acquisitions, technology management and commercialization, and tax planning.